uuupah/pain27_kb/README.md

 - 1* 470 ohm resistor

 # pcb
 Grab the zip and order a pcb through your favourite pcb manufacture service.
-I used JLCPCB, but you probably know who you prefer.
+I used JLCPCB.

 # case
 The case is a sandwich design, with four layers of 3mm acrylic to keep costs down.
 The standard design has one plate layer, two midpieces and one bottom layer.
 The midpieces can be omitted if you prefer